See also: Perseverance, Never Give Up and Energy

 Inner strength is more important than outward appearance.

-This Japanese proverb literally translates as "inner/internal strength/power [versus] outward-appearance [the] merit/virtue/good quality [does] excel/surpass/exceed/outweigh".
+内面の強さは外見の良さに勝る is a Japanese proverb that literally translates as “inner/internal strength/power [versus] outward-appearance [the] merit/virtue/good quality [does] excel/surpass/exceed/outweigh.”

-More naturally in English, this would be "Inner Strength Outweighs Outward Appearance".
+More naturally in English, this would be “Inner Strength Outweighs Outward Appearance.”

 Note: Because this selection contains some special Japanese Hiragana characters, it should be written by a Japanese calligrapher.

-內在力量 is the slightly-verbose way to say inner-strength.
+內在力量 is the slightly-verbose way to say inner strength.

-The first two characters mean "intrinsic" or "inner".
-The second two characters mean "power", "force" or "strength" (especially physical strength). 內在力量 is more a short phrase rather than just a word in Chinese and Korean.
+The first two characters mean “intrinsic” or “inner.”
+The second two characters mean “power,” “force” or “strength” (especially physical strength). 內在力量 is more a short phrase rather than just a word in Chinese and Korean.
 This can sort of be understood in Japanese but it's not normal/proper Japanese.

-內力 is the shorter version of inner-strength (can also be translated as "internal force").
-The first character holds the meaning of "inner" or "internal".
-The second character means "power", "force" or "strength".
+內力 is the shorter version of inner strength (can also be translated as “internal force”).
+The first character holds the meaning of “inner” or “internal.”
+The second character means “power,” “force,” or “strength.”

-內力 is kind of a Kung Fu way of talking about an inner power or strength from within. 內力 is sort of a way to express "inner-chi". 內力 is clearly something that you might hear in a real Chinese Kung Fu movie.
+內力 is a Kung Fu way of talking about an inner power or strength from within.
+This is a way to express “inner chi.”
+This is something that you might hear in a real Chinese Kung Fu movie.

-While understood in both Chinese and Japanese, this can have a secondary meaning of "inner stress" in Japanese.
+While understood in Chinese and Japanese, this can have a secondary meaning of “inner stress” in Japanese.

-自強 is the kind of inner-strength that applies to a person who has will-power and can inspire themselves to do great things.
+自強 is the kind of inner strength that applies to a person who has will-power and can inspire themselves to do great things.

 自強 can also be the creed of a person that always pursues self-improvement.

-Other translations: self-strengthening, striving for improvement, self-improvement, strive to become stronger, and self-renewal.
+Other translations: self-strengthening, striving for improvement, self-improvement, striving to become stronger, and self-renewal.

-This proverb or idiom suggests that the pursuit self-improvement is eternal.
+自強不息 is a proverb or idiom that suggests that the pursuit of self-improvement is eternal.
 It can also be a suggestion to strive unremittingly in life.

-The first two characters mean inner-strength with the idea of self-improvement.
-The last two characters mean "never rest" or "striving without giving up".
+The first two characters mean inner strength with the idea of self-improvement.
+The last two characters mean “never rest” or “striving without giving up.”

-Some will translate these four characters as, "Exert and strive hard without any let up".
+Some will translate these four characters as “Exert and strive hard without any let-up.”

-体力 means "physical strength" or "physical power".
+体力 means “physical strength” or “physical power.”

 体力 can also be defined: stamina; endurance; physical strength; resilience; resistance to disease; clout; stability.